This information describes when you should go to Memorial Sloan Kettering’s (MSK) Urgent Care Center and what will happen while you’re there.

 The UCC is on the 1st floor of Memorial Hospital.
-The closest entrance is located at 425 East 67th Street.
+The closest entrance is located at 425 East 67th Street (between York and First Avenues).
 This entrance is open 24 hours a day, 7 days a week.Back to top

-What happens to me when I get there?
+What will happen to me when I get there?

 After you are registered, a nurse will see you.
 The wait time to see your nurse depends on how many other patients are in the UCC.
 Your nurse will ask you to explain why you came in.
 You may need to have blood tests, x-rays, and other tests.
-After that, you will likely return to the UCC waiting area until your examination bed is ready.
-As soon as your bed is ready, a UCC doctor will see you.
+After that, you will likely return to the UCC waiting area until an examination room is ready.
+As soon as an examination room is ready, a UCC healthcare provider will see you.

-Although your primary doctor may have arranged for you to go to the UCC to be admitted, an inpatient bed may not be ready when you get there.
-You will be notified when your bed is ready.Back to top
+Although your primary healthcare provider may have arranged for you to go to the UCC to be admitted, an inpatient bed may not be ready when you get there.
+You will be notified when a bed is ready.Back to top

-Why was another patient seen before me even though I got here first?
+Why was another person seen before me even though I got here first?

-Many factors affect the order in which patients are seen.
-The goal is to have you in your inpatient bed or discharged as soon as possible.
+Many factors affect the order in which people are seen.
+The goal is to have you in an inpatient bed or discharged as soon as possible.
 It’s difficult to estimate the exact amount of time this will take.
-Sometimes, certain patients will be seen first if they have more immediate needs.
+Sometimes, another person will be seen first if they have more immediate needs.